source-data/soda-curation/README.md

 For any questions or issues, please open an issue on the GitHub repository.
 We appreciate your interest and contributions to the soda-curation project!

 ## Changelog

+### v0.2.0 (2024-10-10)

+- Removed support for Anthropic AI provider and passed to legacy branch for future implementation

 ### v0.1.0 (2024-10-01)